Sinéad Lohan (tennis)

 Sinead Lohan (born 10 February 1995) is an Irish tennis player.

 Lohan has won two ITF singles titles in her career, and has achieved a career-high singles ranking of 748 in October 2017.
 She made her debut for the Ireland Fed Cup team in 2011, and has a win–loss record of 10–5.

-Lohan is currently a student at the University of Miami, where she is an NCAA collegiate player, and is set to graduate in 2018.
+Lohan was a student at the University of Miami.
 She ended the 2016 season ranked 8th best collegiate player in the US.